Avalara/candidate-project-ui/README.md

-# Coding project for UI applicants
+# Coding project for UI candidates
 This project tests a range of basic UI and client-side development skills.
 Please review the attached mockup and build it to spec.
 Please understand that not every detail is spelled out in the spec.
 Part of your challenge is to cover edge cases and  follow best-practices on our own.
 This project should take about 2 hours.

 **Step 1:**